openvinotoolkit/openvino/docs/OV_Runtime_UG/layout_overview.md

 ### Predefined Names

-A layout has some pre-defined dimension names, widely used in a computer vision:
+A layout has some pre-defined dimension names, widely used in computer vision:
 - `N`/`Batch` - batch size
 - `C`/`Channels` - channels
 - `D`/`Depth` - depth
 - `H`/`Height` - height
 - `W`/`Width` - width

-These names are used in [PreProcessing API](./preprocessing_overview.md) and there is a set of helper functions to get appropriate dimension index from a layout.
+These names are used in [PreProcessing API](./preprocessing_overview.md).
+There is a set of helper functions to get appropriate dimension index from a layout.

 @sphinxtabset